Coffee shop design

 With all the variables up in the air, it makes sense to look for help.
 As long-time pioneers of Specialty Coffee Education, we are here to be the experts you can call upon.

-Here are the 14 rules of coffee shop design, in our opinion.
+Here are the 14 rules of coffee shop design, plus a bonus.

 The importance of a great first impression can not be overlooked in the coffee business.
 Every day you will be met by new customers that have never seen your business before, let alone have walked in, interacted with a barista, or made a purchase.